Wednesday, October 24, 2007

 If you grew up in a family with any kind of Latin roots, on more than one occasion, you would hear stories of "El Cucuy".
 The Boogeyman of Latin American culture.
 Know one knows what he/it looks like, just that he's waaaaay creepy and would probably take you away if you didn't go to sleep when your parents told you to.
 That was the only reason for the skulls.
 Figured he'd show off the skulls of the kids he kidnapped.
 Also thought that a painted half human and half skull face might give reason to why the Day of the Dead skulls are painted the way they are.

 Another story is of La Llorana (the woman that cries) There are so many versions of this story.
-Basically, in the end, the woman ends up drowning her kids in a river because of some messed up relationship or something, than regretting it.
+Basically, in the end, the woman ends up drowning her kids in a river because of some messed up relationship shenanigans.
+After that, she regrets it.
 Just another campfire story.
 You've got to love Latin families.
-Instead of telling you safe stories to go to bed or not go near the river, they instead choose to scare the crap out of you for the same reasons.
-Nice.
+Instead of telling you safe stories to go to bed or "be safe" near the river, they instead choose to scare the crap out of you.

 I thought this close up would give you an idea of how the cracks in the wood would show up.
 Kind of added to the creepiness of it all.

 The last image is of the Chupacabra, and unless you've lived under a rock or never watched X-files, you've heard that story already.
 The title of the piece is "The Unholy Trinity of Mexican Folklore" Seemed appropriate.

 I was pretty pleased with the frame too.
 Totally gave it a Mexican Gothic look.
 The painting was done with acrylics on Jamaican cherry wood.
 It's around 32 inces tall, without the frame.